aaronorosen2/security-agent/README.md

 At this point you should have all the resources deployed in your aws account.

-<b>Important!!!</b> We need to check the nameservers in the agentstat.net hostzone that was created and ensure that they match the nameservers configured on the domain name and manually update these if they are not matching.
-To do this navigate to route53 and click `Registered domains` on the left sidebar and click on `agentstat.net`.
-Now, note down the name servers defined on the domain that are displayed.
+<b>Important!!!</b> We need to check the nameservers in the domain_name hostzone match the nameservers configured on the domain name and manually update these if they are not matching.
+To do this navigate to route53 and click `Registered domains` on the left sidebar and click on `agentstat.net` (domain_name).
+Now, note down the name servers defined on the domain that is displayed.
 Click on `Hosted zones` and select agentstat.net or whatever domain name you are using and find the NS record enties.
 Make sure these entires match the ones configured on the domain that you noted.

 Unfortinately these values are outside of what terraform can configure and need to be handled manually at this time, see for more information: https://www.reddit.com/r/Terraform/comments/q8xych/noob_question_matching_nameservers_on_route53/, https://stackoverflow.com/questions/44609348/how-can-i-specify-the-dns-servers-when-terrafrorm-uses-aws-route53-zone.